 All patients that it’s believed may benefit from Gamma Knife surgery will be referred through an established pathway and have a consultation with an appropriately-trained Neurosurgeon who will fully discuss their treatment options.

-Over 500,000 patients worldwide have been treated by Gamma Knife Radiosurgery and thousands of peer reviewed scientific papers have been published demonstrating its effectiveness for benign tumours such as acoustic neuromas, meningiomas, pituitary adenomas, pineal tumours; malignant tumours like metastatic tumours, astrocytomas and glioblastomas and some functional disorders such as Trigeminal Neuralgia.
+Over a million patients worldwide have been treated by Gamma Knife Radiosurgery and thousands of peer reviewed scientific papers have been published demonstrating its effectiveness for benign tumours such as acoustic neuromas, meningiomas, pituitary adenomas, pineal tumours; malignant tumours like metastatic tumours, astrocytomas and glioblastomas and some functional disorders such as Trigeminal Neuralgia.
 Its use for conditions such as epilepsy and Parkinson’s disease is under investigation.

 Patients may be eligible for Gamma Knife Radiosurgery even if they have previously had open brain surgery, radiation therapy or chemotherapy.
 Results have proven to be superior or comparable to conventional neurosurgery or whole brain radiotherapy, depending on the specific condition treated.